Develop and run code in Snowflake Notebooks¶

 Move cells¶

 (Option 1) Hover your mouse over the existing cell you want to move.
-Select the drag and drop icon with your mouse and move the cell to its new location.
+Select the (drag and drop) icon on the left side of the cell and move the cell to its new location.

 (Option 2) Select the vertical ellipsis (actions) menu.
 Then select the appropriate action.